IMG_5105.jpg

 Allison Pietruszka

-Allison Pietruszka is a high school senior that has been dancing for 14 years.
-She began with tap and ballet, and had added worship dance, jazz dance, and square dance along the way.
-She has studied at the Creative Dance Center for the past 11 years and has assisted with younger student classes for the past 4 years.
+Allison Pietruszka has been dancing for 15 years.
+She began with tap and ballet, and has added worship dance, jazz, and square dance along the way.
+She studied at the Creative Dance Center for 12 years and assisted with classes for 5 years.
 Allison also enjoys theater.
-Two of her favorite past credits include the title role in Matilda the Musical and young Clara in The Nutcracker.
-After graduation, Allison plans to continue her education in dance.
+Two of her favorite past credits include the title role in Matilda the Musical and Young Clara in the Nutcracker.
+Allison is currently in college, studying Dance and Musical Theater.

 cindy 4.jpg